Dr. Utz Kador LL.M.

 Kerstin is fluent in German and English and also speaks French and Spanish.

 In her free time she enjoys working on a small cropping farm and in the woods.
 She likes hiking and traveling.

 Dr. Laura Fé

 joined Kador & Partner in September 2009 as a European Patent Attorney, after having worked at various large international pharmaceutical companies for several years.

 Laura attained her Master's degree from the University of Parma (IT) and her doctorate in chemistry from the University of Leuven (B) with an internship at the largest European microelectronics research center (IMEC).

 Prior to joining Kador & Partner, she was IP department head at Chiesi S.p.A. and in-house patent counsel with Novartis and later General Electric.
 Having worked for global companies in a wide range of technologies, Laura is well practiced in understanding the dynamics and needs of a variety of corporate clients.
 She is versatile and provides tailored service to help businesses achieve specific goals.
 Her strength is to offer effective and creative solutions.

 Her daily practice currently centers on prosecution and opposition before the EPO.
 Laura also has first-hand experience with due diligence work and infringement and invalidity studies to support European product launches.
-She has also contributed to the definition and implementation of strategic patent policies in a corporate setting.
+She is an Epi Tutor since 2011.

-Laura is Italian and is also fluent in English, speaks Dutch and has a basic knowledge of French and German.
+Laura is fluent in Italian and English, speaks some Dutch and German and she has a basic knowledge of French.
 She is married and the mother of two girls.
 In her free time she enjoys traveling and socializing.
 Lately she has also become interested in healthy nutrition and functional medicine.

 joined Kador & Partner in January 2011 as an attorney at law in our trade mark department.
 She works at our branch office in Innsbruck.